Laerinok/VS_ModsUpdater_v2/README.md

 - Script Update Check: Checks if a new version of the ModsUpdater tool is available.
 - Configuration Migration: Automatically manages the migration of the old configuration file format to the new one, ensuring compatibility during application updates.
 - Update Check: Compares the local versions of your mods with the latest versions available on ModDB.
+- **Mod Downgrade**: If an installed mod is too new for the selected game version, the updater will offer to downgrade it to the latest compatible version.
+- **Incompatibility Check**: The application warns if an installed mod is incompatible with the selected game version, even when no alternative version is available.
 - Automatic Download: Automatically downloads available updates (configurable).
 - Manual Download: Displays changelogs and allows you to choose which updates to download.
 - Backup Management: Creates backups of your mods before updating them, with a configurable retention policy.
 - Excluded Mods Management: Allows you to ignore certain mods during update checks and downloads.
+- **Detailed Exclusion Reasons**: Displays the specific reason for a mod's exclusion in the final summary (e.g., 'Excluded by user in config.ini' or 'API data unavailable').
-- Mod List Generation (PDF/JSON): Creates a PDF/JSON document listing your installed mods.
+- Mod List Generation (PDF/JSON/HTML): Creates a PDF, JSON, or HTML document listing your installed mods.
 - Command Line Interface (CLI): Integration with arguments to customize execution.
 - Multilingual Support: The interface is available in several languages (configurable).